 You know clothes are doing it right when they can make you feel good, help you exercise with ease and always ensure optimal comfort.
 Made with fashion, practicality and comfort in mind, athleisure wear brands take the cake in the fitness world.
 We’ve identified four SA boutique activewear brands that will make you feel invincible while making you look incredible.

 Just like the name suggests, the brand aims to help women look and feel beautiful when training.
-“We believe that all women are beautiful, strong and dynamic, and can be their own best friend - it is just about understanding your true worth.
-We hope that we can instill that sense of beauty through making them feel appreciated and valued by wearing our beautiful clothes,” says co-founder Annelize Kotze.
+“We believe that all women are beautiful, strong and dynamic, and can be their own best friend – it is just about understanding your true worth.
+We hope that we can instil that sense of beauty by making them feel appreciated and valued by wearing our beautiful clothes,” says co-founder Annelize Kotze.
 Her partner Mari Rabie is also a professional South African triathlete, having taken part in the Olympics and the Commonwealth Games.

 Chloe & Jane is another brand bonded by blood, comprised of a mother-daughter team.
 They launched their brand in June 2015.
 Chloe really wanted to start an activewear brand, which was affordable and was not your normal monochromatic type of activewear.
 Hence, the range includes activewear bursting with colour and patterns. www.chloejaneboutique.com.